The two most common causes of drywall seams cracking are inadequate support behind the drywall and improper taping.

 It’s usually the easiest to fix.
 You’ll still need to cut away the cracked drywall seam, but after that, it’s usually a breeze.

 Push each side of the drywall along the crack.
-If you see the drywall move in and out, or separating, you’ll need to fasten the drywall to solid framing.
+If you see the drywall move in and out, or separate, you’ll need to fasten the drywall to solid framing.

-- Cut away the cracked drywall taping, and remove the old joint compound.
+• Cut away the cracked drywall taping, and remove the old joint compound.
+Remove any loose screw or nail along the cracked seam.

-- Add drywall screws along the joint and be sure the screws are going into solid backing.
+• Add new drywall screws along the joint and be sure the screws are going into solid backing.

-- Apply another coat of joint compound over the paper tape and let dry.
+• Apply additional coats of joint compound over the paper tape and let dry.

 Problem #2 – Improper Taping Under Joint Tape